wookey-project/ewok-kernel/README.md

 ## What is EwoK ?

-EwoK is a microkernel targeting micro-controllers and embedded systems.
+EwoK is a highly secure microkernel targeting micro-controllers and embedded systems.
 It aims to bring an efficient hardening of embedded devices with a reduced impact on the device performances.

 EwoK has been designed to host complex drivers in userspace.
 Unlike most of